Genivia/ugrep/README.md

                   -e.
 Press F1 or CTRL-Z to view the help screen.
 Press F2 or CTRL-Y to invoke a command to view or edit the file shown at the top of the screen.
-The command can be specified with option --view, or defaults to environment variable PAGER if defined, or EDITOR.
+The command can be specified with option --view, or defaults to environment variable PAGER when defined, or EDITOR.
 Press Tab and Shift-Tab to navigate directories and to select a file to search.
 Press Enter to select lines to output.
                   Press ALT-l for option -l to list files, ALT-n for -n, etc.